muddi900/Tweetor/README.md

-# PigeonHub
+# Tweetor

-PigeonHub is a social media website built using Flask, SQLite, and Jinja templates.
+Tweetor is a social media website built using Flask, SQLite, and Jinja templates.
 It allows users to sign up, log in, post Flits, view user profiles, and interact with Flits.

 ## Features